kkl224/VISION-CONTROL/README.md

 # VISION-CONTROL
-Vision control for Mochi blimp
+Vision control for Mochi blimp using OpenMV H7.

+## Week of July 3rd:
+- Ballon detection and yaw control